Skeamy876/Skeamy876/README.md

 - 👋 Hi, I’m @Skeamy876- Ackeem Mclennon
-- 👀 I’m interested in Software Engineering
+- 👀 I’m a Software Engineering
 - 🌱 I’m currently learning Python and Java libraries and starting to take on backend development
 - 💞️ I’m looking to collaborate on any type of project where it involves front and backend developement of any application
 - 📫 How to reach me at awinstonmclennon@gmail.com